 Learn to make and use magical oils.

 You may use your favorite herbs, flowers, and essential oils to consecrate the oil for use in anointing or choose according to specific herbal correspondences such as lavender for purification and healing or mugwort for psychic ability.
-Below are two different techniques using herbs and essential oils (aromatherapy method).
+Below are two different techniques using herbs (herbal method) and essential oils (aromatherapy method).
 You will need a variety of glass jars of your choice.
 I prefer to use canning jars to make the oils and then transfer them into smaller cobalt blue, amber, or green glass jars for use and storage.

 While some may advocate the use of essential oils directly on the skin, I advise against this without research or professional aromatherapist advice as this may cause a reaction ranging from slight irritation to something much more severe.
 This is why you will need to mix a carrier (or base) oil to hold the essential oils.
 This carrier oil as well as the above herbal oil can serve double duty as massage oils.

 If you intend to use it for this purpose, keep in mind that the amount of essential oils may need to be diluted depending on your preference and the strength of the essential oil you choose.
 This is a basic recipe for carrier oil that I used for years as a massage therapist: